BenedictusAryo/cluster-serverless/README.md

 ### Common Issues

 1. **Pods not starting**: Check resource availability and node capacity
-2. **Services not accessible**: Verify Kourier service type and external IP
+2. **Services not accessible**: Verify Istio gateway and route configuration
 3. **Tracing not working**: Ensure OpenTelemetry is configured to export to Jaeger

 ## Contributing